sfc-gh-cbaechtold/sfquickstarts/site/sfguides/src/intro_to_snowpark_container_services/intro_to_snowpark_container_services.md

 USE ROLE SPCS_USER_ROLE;
 CALL SYSTEM$REGISTRY_LIST_IMAGES('/SPCS_HOL_DB/PUBLIC/IMAGE_REPO');
 ```
-You should see your `python-jupyter-snowpark:dev` image listed.
+You should see your `python-jupyter-snowpark` image listed.

 ### Configure and Push the Spec YAML
 Services in Snowpark Container Services are defined using YAML files.
 These YAML files configure all of the various parameters, etc. needed to run the containers within your Snowflake account.
 These YAMLs support a [large number of configurable parameter](), although we will not reference all of them here.
 Navigate to your local clone of `.../spcs-101-quickstart/src/jupyter-snowpark/jupyter-snowpark.yaml`, which should look like this: